kristinemlarson/gnssrefl/docs/pages/understand.md

 3. Your receiver must be collecting data at sufficient rate so that your GNSS-IR results are not violating the Nyquist frequency (**Nyquist**).

 ## Quality Control

+This code uses a Lomb Scargle periodogram.
+This type of periodogram allows the input data to be sampled at uneven periods.
+The primary inputs are

+* how precise (in reflector height units) do you want the periodogram calculated at?

+* how far (in reflector height units) do you want the periodogram calculated for?

+In other words, how densely sampled on the x-axis will your periodogram be and how far along the x-axis will it be?
+The first parameter should not set to something that makes no sense (i.e. so small the code takes forever to run).
+In this code the second parameter is the max reflector height (h2).
+The minimum reflector height is always zero, and then the values lower than the minimum reflector height (h1) are thrown out.

 It is easy to compute a periodogram and pick the maximum value so as to find the reflector height.
 It is more difficult to determine whether it is one you should trust.

 * is the peak larger than a user-defined value  (amplitude of the dominant peak in your periodogram)

-* is the peak divided by a "noise" metric larger than a user-defined value. (peak2noise).
+* is the peak divided by a "noise" metric larger than a user-defined value.
+This noise metric is defined over a user defined reflector height region. (peak2noise).

-* is the data arc sufficiently "long"
+* is the data arc sufficiently "long" (ediff)

 The amplitude and peak2noise ratio are influenced by choices you make, i.e. the elevation angle limits and the noise region used to compute peak2 noise.
 And they are also